Don’t waste it!

 If your local hub is already full, or if there isn’t a hub in your area, you can join our waitlist here.
 We’re planning on expanding our drop-off network in the future - get in touch if you would like to see a hub in your neighbourhood.

-Why pay to compost food scraps?
+Why pay to compost your food scraps?

 We operate a professional composting service at Kaicycle, which means we don’t operate quite like other community gardens that are powered by volunteers.
 We pay the Living Wage to our cyclists and composters for their mahi.
 So your subscription fee goes towards: